redis/node-redis/README.md

  `options` is an object with the following possible properties:

-* `parser`: which Redis protocol reply parser to use.
-Defaults to `hiredis` if that module is installed.
+* `parser`: *hiredis*; Which Redis protocol reply parser to use.
+If `hiredis` is not installed it will fallback to `javascript`.
-This may also be set to `javascript`.
-* `return_buffers`: defaults to `false`.
-If set to `true`, then all replies will be sent to callbacks as node Buffer objects instead of JavaScript Strings.
+* `return_buffers`: *false*; If set to `true`, then all replies will be sent to callbacks as Buffers instead of Strings.
-* `detect_buffers`: default to `false`.
-If set to `true`, then replies will be sent to callbacks as node Buffer objects if any of the input arguments to the original command were Buffer objects.
+* `detect_buffers`: *false*; If set to `true`, then replies will be sent to callbacks as Buffers if any of the input arguments to the original command were Buffers.
 This option lets you switch between Buffers and Strings on a per-command basis, whereas `return_buffers` applies to every command on a client.
-* `socket_nodelay`: defaults to `true`.
-Whether to call setNoDelay() on the TCP stream, which disables the Nagle algorithm on the underlying socket.
+* `socket_nodelay`: *true*; Disables the [Nagle algorithm](https://en.wikipedia.org/wiki/Nagle%27s_algorithm).
 Setting this option to `false` can result in additional throughput at the cost of more latency.
 Most applications will want this set to `true`.
-* `socket_keepalive` defaults to `true`.
-Whether the keep-alive functionality is enabled on the underlying socket.
+* `socket_keepalive` *true*; Whether the keep-alive functionality is enabled on the underlying socket.
-* `no_ready_check`: defaults to `false`.
-When a connection is established to the Redis server, the server might still be loading the database from disk.
-While loading, the server not respond to any commands.
+* `no_ready_check`: *false*; When a connection is established to the Redis server, the server might still be loading the database from disk.
+While loading the server will not respond to any commands.
 To work around this, `node_redis` has a "ready check" which sends the `INFO` command to the server.
 The response from the `INFO` command indicates whether the server is ready for more commands.
 When ready, `node_redis` emits a `ready` event.
 Setting `no_ready_check` to `true` will inhibit this check.
-* `enable_offline_queue`: defaults to `true`.
-By default, if there is no active connection to the redis server, commands are added to a queue and are executed once the connection has been established.
-Setting `enable_offline_queue` to `false` will disable this feature and the callback will be execute immediately with an error, or an error will be thrown if no callback is specified.
+* `enable_offline_queue`: *true*; By default, if there is no active connection to the redis server, commands are added to a queue and are executed once the connection has been established.
+Setting `enable_offline_queue` to `false` will disable this feature and the callback will be executed immediately with an error, or an error will be emitted if no callback is specified.
-* `retry_max_delay`: defaults to `null`.
-By default every time the client tries to connect and fails time before reconnection (delay) almost doubles.
-This delay normally grows infinitely, but setting `retry_max_delay` limits delay to maximum value, provided in milliseconds.
+* `retry_max_delay`: *null*; By default every time the client tries to connect and fails the reconnection delay almost doubles.
+This delay normally grows infinitely, but setting `retry_max_delay` limits it to the maximum value, provided in milliseconds.
-* `connect_timeout` defaults to `86400000`.
-Setting `connect_timeout` limits total time for client to reconnect.
+* `connect_timeout` *86400000*; Setting `connect_timeout` limits total time for client to reconnect.
-Value is provided in milliseconds and is counted once the disconnect occurred.
+The value is provided in milliseconds and is counted once the disconnect occurred.
 The last retry is going to happen exactly at the timeout time.
 That way the default is to try reconnecting until 24h passed.
-* `max_attempts` defaults to `0`.
-By default client will try reconnecting until connected.
-Setting `max_attempts` limits total amount of connection tries.
+* `max_attempts` *0*; By default client will try reconnecting until connected.
+Setting `max_attempts`
+limits total amount of connection tries.
 Setting this to 1 will prevent any reconnect tries.
-* `auth_pass` defaults to `null`.
-By default client will try connecting without auth.
-If set, client will run redis auth command on connect.
+* `auth_pass` *null*; If set, client will run redis auth command on connect.
-* `family` defaults to `IPv4`.
-The client connects in IPv4 if not specified or if the DNS resolution returns an IPv4 address.
-You can force an IPv6 if you set the family to 'IPv6'.
-See nodejs net or dns modules how to use the family type.
+* `family` *IPv4*; You can force using IPv6 if you set the family to 'IPv6'.
+See Node.js [net](https://nodejs.org/api/net.html) or [dns](https://nodejs.org/api/dns.html) modules how to use the family type.

 ```js
 var redis = require("redis"),